 In entering the Scottish market in 2022, we have pledged to:

-TWP is one of four ScotWind developers providing funding and support to a STEM Outreach Programmes for early years, which is being implemented by the University of Highlands and Islands.
-The University is currently recruiting for support roles - see our Careers page for more details.
+TWP is one of four ScotWind developers providing funding and support to a STEM Outreach Programme for early years, which is being implemented by the University of Highlands and Islands.

 Our offshore wind farms will take almost a decade to scope, consent and build.
 We have set targets and ambitions for engaging Scotland's supply chain throughout the development and construction stages, helping to accelerate the transition of jobs from oil and gas to renewables.
 We are also looking ahead to the working lives of our wind farms, from their commissioning in 2032 to their eventual decommissioning, repowering, or lifetime extension (in 2060 or beyond, depending upon technological advancements).